genuinetools/reg/README.md

    reg [global options] command [command options] [arguments...]

 VERSION:
-   v0.2.0
+   version v0.9.0, build 3b7dafb

-AUTHOR(S):
+AUTHOR:
    @jessfraz <no-reply@butts.com>

 COMMANDS:
-     delete, rm       delete a specific reference of a repository list, ls         list all repositories
+     delete, rm       delete a specific reference of a repository layer, download  download a layer for the specific reference of a repository list, ls         list all repositories
-     manifest         get the json manifest for the specific reference of a repository tags             get the tags for a repository download, layer  download a layer for the specific reference of a repository vulns            get a vulnerability report for the image from CoreOS Clair help, h          Shows a list of commands or help for one command
+     manifest         get the json manifest for the specific reference of a repository tags             get the tags for a repository vulns            get a vulnerability report for the image from CoreOS Clair help, h          Shows a list of commands or help for one command